Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Non-linear chains

 for every $\varphi \in \mathcal{C}^\infty{}([0,1])$.
 Consequently, the uniqueness of the solution of the non-linear martingale problem will follow as soon as we prove that equation \eqref{eq:non_Linear_FP} admits a unique solution in $\mathcal{P}(\mathcal{C}([0, +\infty); [0,1]))$.
 The proof of this fact relies on arguments regarding the uniqueness of solutions for the ``linearized'' forms of both, the SDEs and the martingale problem parameterized by flows of probability measures; similar reasoning can be found in the proof of Theorem 2.5 of \cite{bossy2019}, and what follows can be regarded as a streamlined argument.

-Observe that, under our assumptions: \begin{enumerate} \item For a given continuous flow of probability measures, there exists a unique strong solution for the ``linearized'' SDE \eqref{eq:linearized-sde}. \item For any fixed continuous flow of probability measures, the linear martingale problem \eqref{eq:FROZEN_MP} has a unique solution. \end{enumerate} These conditions tell us that for a fixed flow $(\nu_t)$, there exists a unique solution $\mu^{\nu}$ for:
+Observe that, under our assumptions: \begin{enumerate} \item For a given continuous flow of probability measures, there exists a unique strong solution for the ``linearized'' SDE associated to our problem.
+More precisely, for any measure $ \nu \in \mathcal{P} (\mathcal{C}([0,+\infty] ; [0,1]))$, there exists a unique strong solution of the ``linearized'' equation:

+where $\nu_t$ stands for the image measure of $\nu$ under the coordinate map $(x_s)_{s \ge 0} \mapsto x_t$.
+Indeed, notice that, under Assumption \ref{ass:on_b} the weak existence of the linearized equation is given by Skorokhod-Stroock-Varadhan Theorem (See Theorem 5.4.22 and Remark 5.4.23 in \cite{karatzas91}).
+Moreover pathwise uniqueness follows from Yamada-Watanabe Theorem (Proposition 5.3.20 and Corollary 5.3.23 in \cite{karatzas91}), hence there exists a unique strong solution for equation \eqref{eq:linearized-sde}.
+Furthermore, under assumption \ref{ass:on_b}, it is easy to see that such solution remains in $[0,1]$.